maciejzagorski/bachelor-2023-metaheuristics/README.md

 # Metaheuristics

+_(The project undertaken in 2023 during the metaheuristics course, as a part of the bachelor's degree programme in computer science at Polsko-Japońska Akademia Technik Komputerowych, Gdańsk)._

 ## The clique problem

-_(This project undertaken in 2023 during the metaheuristics course, as a part of the bachelor's degree programme in computer science at Polsko-Japońska Akademia Technik Komputerowych, Gdańsk)._

 A **clique** in an undirected graph _G_ with vertices _V_ and edges _E_ ( _G = (V, E)_ ) is a subset of vertices _V'_
 belonging to V ( _V' ⊆ V_ ), in which every pair of vertices is connected by an edge belonging to